Committees and Caucuses

 The Health Subcommittee has key jurisdiction as the federal government continues working to respond to the COVID-19 pandemic, including oversight of the Department of Health and Human Services, the National Institutes of Health, the Centers for Disease Control, the Food and Drug Administration, and the Centers for Medicare and Medicaid Services.
 The Subcommittee also has jurisdiction over legislation addressing public health, mental health, health insurance, hospitals, biomedical research, drug abuse and addiction treatment, and more.

-The Consumer Protection and Commerce Subcommittee has direct jurisdiction over the Federal Trade Commission, which is responsible for regulating commercial practices and large mergers that require antitrust scrutiny.
+The Innovation, Data, and Commerce Subcommittee maintains jurisdiction over key issues relating to interstate and foreign commerce, along with all trade matters overseen by the committee.
 As a critic of large digital platforms, Trahan will have a seat on the panel with the power to demand accountability for the dangerous spread of disinformation that has proliferated online.
 Other online areas of jurisdiction include privacy, data security, and consumer protections.
 The Subcommittee also has oversight over sports-related matters, including professional baseball changes and decisions by the NCAA regarding student-athletes’ ability to profit off their own name, image, or likeness.
-Additional information about the Subcommittee can be found here.
+Additionally, the Subcommittee regulates tourism, travel, and time, along with all Homeland Security related matters.
+Additional Information about the Subcommittee can be found here.”

 Congressional Caucus Membership